 Simple Christmas Decorating

-In total I think I spent about $20 this year on craft supplies and the few new decor things I bought.
-Not too shabby!
-And maybe one day I’ll get around to decorating that cone tree.
-Or maybe not.
+In total, I think I spent about $20 this year on craft supplies and the few new decor things I bought.
+And it keeps my simple Christmas decorating a reality.
+Not everything has to be Instagram perfect and it’s okay.

 Thanks to Carrie from Lovely Etc for hosting this great Christmas tour!
 And next up is Kristi from Making it in the Mountains!
 Definitely check her out – she’s got amazing style and I love everything about her simple Christmas farmhouse bedroom!